Do you want to know the number one factor that determines how comfortable your ride will be on your bike?

 How should I position the handlebars of my bike?

 The manufacturers and brands of the bikes are usually the ones that take care of how the handlebars are positioned on the bike, but still, you can make adjustments based on your riding preferences.

 Cyclists who want to be more aerodynamic for faster riding will want to have their handlebars positioned at around the same height as the saddle.

 Your body weight is also being shifted forward in this direction and that should make it easier for you to pick up speed.

 If you’re planning to use your bike to go on more trips through forests and similar locations, then it would be better for you to raise the handlebars.
-You’ll find this kind of handlebars on the popular 6ku bikes for example.
+You’ll find this kind of handlebars on the popular 6ku bikes, one of the best fixed gear bikes of the moment.

 How Important Is Proper Bike Fit?